 It is perhaps best to turn from these general recommendations to the insights offered by someone who has been infected and struggled for a lengthy period of time with the infestation and related fever and isolation.
 This person is Dr. Suzanne Brennen-Nathan, one or our Global Psychology Task Force members.
 Suzanne is a highly experienced psychotherapist who has specialized in the treatment of trauma in her clinical practice.
 Who better to reflect on the illness and offer recommendations then someone “who has been there” and has expertise in the traumatizing impact of a major illness like COVID-19.
 Suzanne has been interviewed by Dr. William Bergquist, another member of the Task Force:

-We hope these perspectives on stress and anxiety in the age of the COVID-19 virus invasion provides some guidance for you in better understanding the psychological impact of the virus and identifying actions you can take to help ameliorate this impact.
+We hope these two perspectives on stress and anxiety in the age of the COVID-19 virus invasion provides some guidance for you in better understanding the psychological impact of the virus and identifying actions you can take to help ameliorate this impact.

 - Posted by Bill Bergquist